Breastfeeding Food Tips: Can I Eat Honey While Breastfeeding?

 As KidsHealth explains, there is a type of bacteria (called Clostridium) that causes infant botulism that can be found in honey.
 Infant botulism can cause muscle weakness, with signs like poor sucking, a weak cry, constipation, and decreased muscle tone (floppiness).
 For this reason, babies under the age of 12 months should not be given honey.

-Older children and adults can break down Clostridium botulinum spores and other potential toxins so honey doesn’t cause any harm.
+Older children and adults can break down Clostridium botulinum spores and other potential toxins, so honey doesn’t cause any harm.
 When a mother eats honey, her body digests it and breaks down any of the harmful botulism spores, meaning it won’t be passed through breast milk!

-Practicing Safe Food Habits With Baby
+Practicing Safe Food Habits with Baby

 While breastfeeding moms can have as much honey as they want, it’s still best to be cautious around baby.
 If you’ve just had honey, it’s best to wash your hands before handling baby or his or her bottle.
-If baby is getting curious about new foods, make sure honey (and anything you may put it on or in) is well out of reach.

 These extra precautions help ensure baby doesn’t accidentally ingest any honey before their body is ready to properly digest it.
 Even a tiny taste of honey can be dangerous for babies.
 If you do think your baby has had honey and they begin to show symptoms of botulism it is important to contact their pediatrician right away.